PowerShell/vscode-powershell/docs/troubleshooting.md

 - PSReadLine throws an error ever so often [#3701](https://github.com/PowerShell/vscode-powershell/issues/3701)
-  - This is a known issue due to the `OnPowerShellIdle` function waiting to process events unknown we know the rest of the startup process has finished. ## Reporting an issue
+  - This is a known issue due to the `OnPowerShellIdle` function waiting to process events unknown we know the rest of the startup process has finished.
   - A known work around includes unregistering from this event. `Get-EventSubscriber -Force -SourceIdentifier PowerShell.OnIdle -EA 0 | Unregister-Event -Force` can be added to your profile to help prevent this issue.
   - Related Issues [#3091](https://github.com/PowerShell/PSReadLine/issues/3091) [#16585](https://github.com/Azure/azure-powershell/issues/16586)